s-aa-mmm/YoutubeMusicPlayer/ReadMe.md

 # Features:
 1. Simple UI that contains basic music player functions such as pause, unpause, volume, previous/next song for videos/playlists on youtube
 2. Global key binds which can be configured in "MusicPlayerConfig.txt" after running the main.py the config file will be created
-3. The volume and music entry are automatically saved after the program is closed
+3. The volume and music entry are automatically saved after the program is closed for the next session

 # To Do:
 **Basic functionality reached, development of this project will be slowed**